keesiemeijer/wp-parser-json/README.md

 wp parser-json generate --post_type=post,page --posts_per_page=100
 ```

 The JSON files are saved in this plugin's directory in the folder `json-files`.
-If you use the `--posts_per_page` option multiple files are created for a post type otherwise it creates a single file per post type.
+If you use the `--posts_per_page` option multiple (numbered) files are created for a post type instead of a single file (per post type).

 ### Backward Compatibility